dacostapiece/callhome/README.md

 This script will check if VPN or SSH is available.

 <b>UPDATED_INTERFACES_PY</b><br>
-myip.py scripts tell us on startup what are the at the moment associated IP addresses for WIRED, WLAN and Tunnel VPN for Raspberry device, but what<br> if the device reboots or changes any of those IP addresses somehow?
+myip.py scripts tell us on startup what are the at the moment associated IP addresses for <b>WIRED, WLAN and Tunnel VPN</b> for Raspberry device, but what<br> if the device reboots or changes any of those IP addresses somehow?
 This script grabs current network scenario and compares to a previous file<br> having prior network configuration, if there's any change, this scripts sends out an e-mail advising us what has changed.<br>

 <b>UPDATE_INCIDENT_VPN.py</b><br>
-This script will update an existing incident to solve it in Atlassian Status Panel, if a failure no longer exists.
-VPN or SSH service.
+This script will update an existing incident to solve it in Atlassian Status Panel, if a failure no longer exists. <b>VPN or SSH service</b>.

 <b>UPDATE_STATUS_PANEL.PY</b><br>
 https://dacostapiece.statuspage.io/ <br>
-This script will  will check if <br>
+This script will  will check IF <br>
-1) tun0 (VPN) is available and if we are able to ping a remote vpn target, in our configuration it's pinging VPN Gateway private IP address, so not only we ensure VPN is active, but it's also working properly and <br>
+1) tun0 (VPN) is available and if we are able to ping a remote vpn target, in our configuration<br>
+it's pinging VPN Gateway private IP address, so not only we ensure VPN is active, but it's also working properly and <br>
 2) Checks if SSH Server is reachable, here in the example - server.example.com. <br>
-It's basically checking if primary connection over VPN and secondary connection over SSH are working from the perspective of Raspberry/Linux local device.
+It's basically checking if primary connection over VPN and secondary connection over<br>
+SSH are working from the perspective of Raspberry/Linux local device.<br>

 The main goal is having a way to check wether VPN is working or not over a Status Web panel as well as triggering email alerts about failure incidents and restored services by Atlassian Status Panel.